BuildingSync/BuildingSync-website/README.md

 7. Create PR and merge with the changes.
 8. Reparse BEDES terms to map them to the new schema following the steps in the BEDES section above.
 9. Deploy website on production.
-10. If needed, update CHANGELOG and create PR from develop to main for new release of this site (see [release_instructions.md](docs/release_instructions.md)).
+10. If needed, update CHANGELOG and create PR from develop to main for new release of this site (see [Release Instructions](docs/release_instructions.md)).

 ### Adding Examples from the TestSuite repo